-All meetings shall start at 7.00 pm (with the exception of Planning Committee which will start at 6.30pm) and be held at the Rushcliffe Arena, subject to the right of the Chief Executive, in consultation with the Mayor or relevant Chairman as the case may be, to vary the starting time and location of any meeting.
+All meetings shall start at 7.00pm (with the exception of Planning Committee which will start at 2.30pm from 1 August 2021-28 February 2022) and will be held at Rushcliffe Arena.
+Member working groups may be held at other times.

+The Chief Executive, in consultation with the Mayor or relevant Chairman as the case may be, may vary the starting time and location of any meeting.